nicklc14/trading-engine-v2/README.md

 - block new buys when high-priority sells exist
 - risk-off market regime adjustments
 - data freshness checks
+- replacement-review flags, but not automatic replacement sells

 ## Important Notes

-`Market Timing` replaced the old premarket naming.
+`Market Timing` uses yfinance daily data.

-Reason: the current free data source is yfinance daily data.
-It is useful for timing confirmation, but it should not be treated as reliable live premarket data.
+It is useful for timing confirmation, but should not be treated as reliable live premarket or after-hours data.

-A better real-time or extended-hours source can be added later when the portfolio is larger.

 ## Troubleshooting